deepeters/job-search/README.md

-# Project Name: Douglas Fir
+# Project Name: Job Search

 ### Project Description
-This is a Java-Spark Application that allows Rangers to track wildlife sightings in an area.
+This is a Java-Android Application that utilises the LinkedIn API to search available jobs and also set up user profiles for job applications.

 <img src="/douglas-fir.png">